nils-imhoff/ansible-bsd-tutorial/ansible-tutorial-slides.md

 git clone https://github.com/nils-imhoff/ansible-bsd-tutorial.git
 ```

-The exercises are located in the `exercises/` subdirectory.
+The example code are located in the `chapters/` subdirectory.

 ---